Two signs, the first reading William B. Beach and a later? fragment for Maclin-Zimmer-McGill Tobacco Company.

 William H. Beach died in 1964.
 Also buried in Blandford, Find-A-Grave has his memorial at www.findagrave.com/.
 The Progress-Index, 13 April 1964, had this obituary, "William H. Beach died Saturday night in the Medical College of Virginia Hospital after an illness of several weeks.
 He was the son of the late William Branch and Nancy Maclin Beach.
 A native of Petersburg, Mr. Beach was educated in the public schools of this city, Hampden-Sydney College and was a graduate engineer of the Georgia Institute of Technology.
 He was a member and former deacon of First Baptist Church.
 Mr. Beach was executive vice-president of William H. Beach & Co., a business founded by his father before the turn of the century.
 He was vice-president and a member of the Board of Directors of Maclin-Zimmer-McGill and a member of the Amid Club.
 He is survived by his widow, Eula Faison Beach; two sisters, Mrs. J. Henry Smith of White Stone, Mrs. Nancy Crowther of this city.
 Graveside services will be held Tuesday at 4 p. m. in Blandford Cemetery, with the Rev. Glenn C. Womack of First Baptist Church officiating."

 Henry P. McGill died in 1985.
-His Find-A-Grave memorial in Blandford is found at www.findagrave.com/.
+He is buried in Blandford Cemetery.
+His Find-A-Grave memorial is found at www.findagrave.com/.

 In 2010 the Petersburg Progress-Index, 2 May 2010, reported that Maclin-Zimmer-McGill had closed: "Last tobacco maker in Petersburg ends local operations."